Tanndev/Maelstrom/documentation/rules.md

 In some cases, the storyteller may allow an alternate roll or action to allow a character to "figure it out" and avoid the penalty.

 ###### Driving
 Driving represents a character's skill operating cars and other ground vehicles.
+It also includes fundamental user-serviceable tasks like refueling and changing tires, but maintenance usually requires [Engineering knowledge](#engineering).
 - This trait is usually rolled with precision or reflexes in order to maneuver a ground vehicle.
 - **Advanced Specialties:** Motorcycles, Transport Trucks
 - **General Specialties:** Gravitic Vehicles, Cars, Trucks, Buses

+###### Crafting
+Crafting represents a character's skill creating works of art via drawing, sculpting, sewing, etc. Unlike [Manufacturing knowledge](#manufacturing), the Artistry ability doesn't usually result in useful, precisely-engineered items.
+However, it can still be used to create useful soft goods such as textiles, maps, documents, and even forgeries.
+- This trait is usually rolled with varying attributes in order to create something.
+- **Advanced Specialties:** Document Forgery, Art Forgery, Metalwork
+- **General Specialties:** Sketching, Painting, Sculpting, Photography

-###### Firearms
+###### Heavy Weapons
-Firearms represents a character's skill with guns and similar weapons.
-In additional to traditional firearms, it also includes other weapons which are fired in a similar way.
-This trait is also used to handle, maintain, and repair most personal weapons - though some complex items such as power armor and rocket launchers fall under the purview of engineering.
+Heavy Weapons represents a character's skill with grenade launchers, RPGs, missile launchers, mortars, cannons, and other large, physically-operated weapons.
+It is also used to reload, disarm, and maintain these weapons.
 - This trait is usually rolled with a physical attribute as part of an attack.
-- **Advanced Specialties:** Power Armor, Laser Weapons, Heavy Weapons
+- **Advanced Specialties:** Power Armor, Mortars, Artillery, Advanced Maintenance
+- **General Specialties:** Grenade Launchers, Missile Launchers

+###### Investigation
+Investigation represents a character's ability to gather evidence, make connections between events, and find hidden information.
+It covers processing crime scene, analysing forensics, searching records, and other general skills that might be used to crack the case and find the missing person ...or the target.
+Most investigation methods require access to people or information.
+This can often be acquired lawfully or with proper authorization.
+But, if not, it can sometimes be obtained via [Tradecraft skill](#tradecraft).
+- **Advanced Specialties:** Missing Persons, Undercover
-- **General Specialties:** Pistols, Shotguns, Battle Rifles, Sniper Rifles
+- **General Specialties:** Computer Records, Forensics, Crime Scenes, Surveillance

 ###### Piloting
 Piloting represents a character's skill operating both aircraft and spacecraft.